Cruise ship jobs with most time off

 If you have decided to start looking for cruise ship jobs, chances are you’re craving the adventure of travel.
 Exploring new places, and embracing new experiences – it’s all part of the allure.
 But how does time off work in a setting where days of the week blur and life revolves around embarkation, sea days, port days, and tender ports?
 Let’s break it down, step by step.

-Picture this: a six-month contract awaits you.
+Additionally, picture this: a six-month contract awaits you.
 Brace yourself for the reality that you’ll be putting in the hours every day during that period.
 Of course, it’s not a full day each day, but you’ll be a busy bee for most of those six months.

 Prepare to leave your conventional weekdays behind